Victoria’s Secret Model Barbara Fialho Flashes The Flesh In New Instagram Snap

 Victoria’s Secret model Barbara Fialho is one of the most successful models in Brazil.
 She is not only popular for her stunning looks but is also famous in her country for her singing talent.
 In fact, she has recently released a number of songs which are doing quite well on Brazilian music charts.

-As Barbara knows that her legions of followers on Instagram can’t seem to get enough of her beauty, she makes sure to treat them to sultry snaps every week.
+As Barbara knows, her legions of followers on Instagram can’t seem to get enough of her beauty, and she makes sure to treat them to sultry snaps every week.

 This weekend was no exception, as the 31-year-old stunner recently took to her page and posted an eye-popping snap which made her fans go totally wild.

-In the pic, the 5-feet-11 inch model could be seen wearing a skimpy white bra that allowed her to to flaunt her perky breasts as well as her long, beautiful neck.
+In the pic, the 5-foot-11-inch model could be seen wearing a skimpy white bra that allowed her to flaunt her perky breasts as well as her long, beautiful neck.
 She also provided a glimpse of her taut stomach to flaunt her incredibly fit physique.

 The stunner tied her raven-colored tresses into a sleek bun and applied an orange-colored lipstick to enhance her beautiful lips.
 Finally, she accessorized with just one drop earring to make a style statement.